Cultivating the Next Generation of Peace Activists

 How to Donate

 Donations to the Steven Brion-Meisels Peace Fellowship can be made payable to the Massachusetts Peace Action Education Fund and mailed to 11 Garden Street, Cambridge, MA02138.
 Write “Steven Brion-Meisels Fellowship” on the memo line.
-Or, you may donate online using the button below.
-To use a credit card, go to the lower left where it says “Don’t have a PayPal account?”, or call the office at 617-354-2169 to give your credit card number.
+Or, you may donate online using the button below, or call the office at 617-354-2169 to give your credit card number.
 Either way, your donations are fully tax-deductible.